JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Experimentation/Power_Experimentation.md

 | Output Voltage  | 2.94648 | 2.94681 | 2.94656 | 2.94630 | 2.94629 |
 | Shown Output    | 2.8     | 2.8     | 2.8     | 2.8     | 2.8     |
 ### Explanation
-The output out of the box seems to overshoot the output by about 0.15V.
+The output out of the box seems to overshoot the indicated output by about 0.15V.
 Once the converter was calibrated using a voltmeter and adjusting the potentiometer on the device a stable output near the desired voltage was easily achieved.
 The output voltage shown by the seven segment displays was still showing an output voltage of about 0.15V less than the actual output and should be used cautiously and we recommend calibrating the device especially if exact voltages or tight tolerances are required by the sensors